-The Budget Office has many responsibilities including:
+The Office of Budgeting, Financial Planning & Analysis has many responsibilities including:

 An account is usually made up of three identifiable numbers:

 - Fund - identifies the source or nature of funding for the account.

 - Funds Center - identifies the area of the university in which expenditures occur.

 - Funded Program - identifies a particular program or project within an area of the university for which expenditures occur (some accounts are not funded programs, so the third number may be NR, for not relevant).